misterflud/aoleynikov/chapter_009/crud2/readme.md

 08.02.2018
 Servlet in and should write in response all information.
 I think it happens by usual Streams.
 AND when we use JSP, inside JSP all write in response, but when we want send HTML and use forward it doesn't work, because in web.xml writes just one servlet (/) in all forward call the same servlet (creates request-response-loop).
 In this situation I wrote in web.xml for pattern *.css, *.html, *.js etc for default servlet.
 Of course I can write in Stream html textf but for this already created tools (default).

+12.02.2018
+Now all html are corrected, almost.
+Base all pages can open from html.
+I am trying send ajax request from html to server and create response.

 ## Notes